-As I continued to work as a lead Unit Clerk in a SNF and being privy to the policies and procedures and how it pertains to Nursing, I decided to become an RN and attend Beth Israel Nursing School.
+As I continued to work as a lead Unit Clerk in an SNF and was privy to the policies and procedures and how they pertain to Nursing, I decided to become an RN and attend Beth Israel Nursing School.
 All the rigorous training paid off and after graduating, and pursuing my BSN, I became a Charge Nurse at a Nursing Home in Westchester.

 One of the things that stands out for me here is the team spirit and approach here at Ross, both with all leadership and the dedicated nursing staff.
-With one goal in mind, which is to ensure the best care possible for all residents, makes working here worth it.
+One goal in mind, which is to ensure the best care possible for all residents, makes working here worth it.

 In my little spare time, I am an avid sports enthusiast, especially when it comes to Football and Volleyball.

 I began my career in healthcare administration at Stonehill College where I obtained a Bachelor’s degree and learned the skills I need to succeed not only in the field as a whole, but here at Ross as well.
 I am currently pursuing my Masters of Health Administration at Stony Brook University.